Concha Méndez: Spanish Civil War and exile

 From 1933 to 1935, Concha and Manuel lived in London where their first child died in infancy and their daughter Paloma was born.
-During the Spanish Civil War they lived in England, France and Belgium.
-At the end of the Civil War they went into exile in Paris where they met Paul Éluard.
+During the Spanish Civil War, the couple supported the Republic but left Spain for their child's safety.
+They lived in England, France and Belgium and at the end of the Civil War they went into exile in Paris where they met Paul Éluard.
 In 1939 they left Paris and traveled to Havana, Cuba and reestablished their printing press, Verónica, publishing a poetry collection called El ciervo herido (The Wounded Deer) between 1939 and 1943.

 In 1944, they both went to Mexico and later Manuel divorced Concha, leaving her for the Cuban actress/producer, María Luisa Gómez-Mena y Vivanco.
 They were both killed in a car accident while returning from the San Sebastián International Film Festival on 23 July 1959.

 From 1944 to 1979, she ceased publication except for a poetry anthology in 1976.
 Her last book, Vida o río (Life or River), appeared in 1979.